open-policy-agent/opa/docs/content/management-discovery.md

 OPA generates it's subsequent configuration by querying the Rego and JSON files contained inside the discovery bundle.
-The default query is `data` however this can be overriden by specifying the `discovery.decision`.
+The default query is `data` however this can be overridden by specifying the `discovery.decision`.

 ```yaml
 services: